Hammerhead Shark - Sphyrna zygaena The hammerhead is easily recognized by the unique shape of the head. The eyes are…

 According to Arthur W. Parrott in Big Game Fishes and Sharks of New Zealand, published in 1958, writes that a Dr Mitchell records that one of three hammerheads taken at Riverhead, in 1805, contained many detached parts of a man, together with his clothes, in its stomach.
 Parrott doesn’t state which species of hammerhead shark they were.
 Big hammerheads have also been reported to attack boats.

 Great Hammerhead.
 The largest is the great hammerhead – S. mokarran, known as the great hammerhead which can reach 20 feet (6m) in length.
 The front of its head is almost straight with a notch in the centre.
 The teeth are serrated.
 It is a widespread tropical species of shark.
 It has long been the target of wasteful shark finning practices.
 The great hammerhead is on the ICUN Red List of Threatened Species.
 That large hammerheads feed on stingrays is well known.
-A great hammerhead was once found to have 96 stingray barbs embedded in its jaw, mouth and head.
+A great hammerhead was once found to have 96 stingray barbs imbedded in its jaw, mouth and head.

 You can see in the video below from the Smithsonian Channel the method used by the hammerheads to find stingrays that are completely buried beneath the sandy seabed.
 The shark appears to be quartering the seafloor using the electrical receptors in its hammer-shaped head.
 Eventually, as the hammerhead draws ever closer to its hidden prey, the stingray loses its nerve and makes a run for it.
 It is quickly hunted down and attacked by the shark.
 They don’t say on the video which species of hammerhead it is.
 The front edge is fairly straight and with a notch in the centre.
 My guess is that it is a great hammerhead.